docker/docs/docker-hub/download-rate-limit.md

 ### I don't see any RateLimit headers

 If you do not see these headers, that means pulling that image would not count towards pull limits.
-This could be because you are authenticated with a user associated with a Pro/Team Docker Hub account, or because the image or your IP is unlimited in partnership with a publisher, provider, or open source organization.
+This could be because you are authenticated with a user associated with a Pro/Team Docker Hub account, or because the image or your IP is unlimited in partnership with a publisher, provider, or an open-source organization.

 ## I'm being limited even though I have a Pro/Team account

-In order to take advantage of the higher limits included in these plans, you must [authenticate pulls](#how-do-i-authenticate-pull-requests) with your user account.
+To take advantage of the higher limits included in these plans, you must [authenticate pulls](#how-do-i-authenticate-pull-requests) with your user account.

-A Pro/Team plan does not increase limits on your images for other users - please see our [Open Source](https://www.docker.com/blog/expanded-support-for-open-source-software-projects/), [Publisher](https://www.docker.com/partners/programs), or [Large Organization](https://www.docker.com/pricing) offerings.
+A Pro/Team plan does not increase limits on your images for other users.
+See our [Open Source](https://www.docker.com/blog/expanded-support-for-open-source-software-projects/){: target="_blank" rel="noopener" class="_"}, [Publisher](https://www.docker.com/partners/programs){: target="_blank" rel="noopener" class="_"}, or [Large Organization](https://www.docker.com/pricing){: target="_blank" rel="noopener" class="_"} offerings.

 ## How do I authenticate pull requests